-On January 19, 2016, Bombardier announced that its C Series aircraft program has begun the ramp-up to full production.
-The final assembly facility is fully equipped and production is progressing according to plan with aircraft in various stages of the build sequence.
-Additionally, Bombardier announced that the CS100 aircraft, scheduled to be delivered to first operator Swiss International Air Lines and enter service in the second quarter of 2016, is structurally complete.
-Bombardier also announced that its CS300 aircraft is on track to obtain its type certificate from Transport Canada within the next six months as planned and that Bombardier will continue to work with Transport Canada to validate the CS100 aircraft's training syllabus.
+On January 19, 2016, Bombardier announced that its C Series aircraft program began the ramp-up to full production.
+The final assembly facility was fully equipped and production was progressing according to plan with aircraft in various stages of the build sequence.
+Additionally, Bombardier announced that the CS100 aircraft, was structurally complete.
+On June 29, 2016, Commercial Aircraft announced the delivery of the first C Series aircraft to Swiss International Air Lines ("Swiss") and on July 15, 2016, Swiss completed the entry-into-service of the CS100 aircraft.